Canon SL2 vs Fujifilm X-E2S

 Body comparison: Canon SL2 vs Fujifilm X-E2S

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Fujifilm X-E2S.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SL2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-E2S is notably smaller (15 percent) than the Canon SL2.
 Moreover, the X-E2S is markedly lighter (23 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the X-E2S are weather-sealed.